 While you may be content to amass Beanie Babies or Precious Moments figurines, the Queen has a much more befitting collecting habit: Fabergé eggs and accessories.
 Also part of the Royal Collection, the collection was started by Queen Alexandra and Edward VII around the turn of the century and is now estimated to include 600 pieces.
 Many of the pieces have been put on display to the public, including a blue cigarette case that was given to Edward VII by one of his many mistresses, Alice Keppel.
 Following the king's death, his widow, Queen Alexandra, returned the item to Keppel.

 Westminster Abbey has played an integral part in some of the most important moments in royal history.
-In addition to being the setting for every coronation since 1066, it's hosted 16 royal weddings and hundreds of royal funerals, memorial services, and beyond.
+In addition to being the setting for every coronation since 1066, it has hosted more than a dozen royal weddings and hundreds of royal funerals, memorial services, and beyond.
 Westminster Abbey is known a "royal peculiar," meaning that it belongs directly to the monarch, not a diocese.

 With so many royal residences to choose from, the Queen is probably set in terms of green space.
 But if she ever wanted to stretch her legs a bit and mingle with some commoners, she owns some of England's most famous wide-open spaces, including Hyde Park, Kensington Gardens, The Regent's Park and Primrose Hill, and The Green Park.

 19. A gold record